rebecca-butler/Data-Structures/README.md

 # Data-Structures
-This repository contains a variety of DS&A programs, covering topics such as stacks, queues, linked lists, binary trees, hash tables, and heaps.
+This repository contains a variety of DS&A programs, covering topics such as stacks, queues, linked lists, binary trees, hash tables, heaps, and sorting algorithms.